hanshoi/python_web_course/material/python/loops.md

 1. make ls application that prints all files and folders in current folder
 1. alter this implementation by accepting pathname as argument to your application

+### Palindrome
+Checks if the string entered by the user is a palindrome and print out if it is.
+That is that it reads the same forwards as backwards like “racecar”

 ### Tick-Tack-Toe
 Our first game!
 Let's make our first game with creating a tick-tack-toe game.